Teyras/ConfigMapper/doc/user.md

 facade.save(mappedConfig, output);
 ```

-In the example above, the `ConfigFacade` is typed
-with the `BasicMappedClass`, thus defining the documentation format.
+In the example above, the `ConfigFacade` uses `BasicMappedClass` to define the documentation format.
 If the loading mode
-is set to `RELAXED`, the mapped class has to have a property that implements the map interface annotated
+is set to `RELAXED`, the mapped class has to have a field annotated with `@UndeclaredOptions`, where the options that
-`@UndeclaredOptions`, where the options which do not match any of the classes properties, but appear in the
-configuration file, are stored.
+do not match any of the classes properties, but appear in the configuration file, are stored.
+The type of the field
+must be an implementation of `Map<String, String>`.
+The key in this map contains the name of the section and option
+separated with a hash sign (section#option).
+There can be only one field for undeclared options and it has to be in the mapped class
+(not a section class - see "Advanced section definition").

 An instance
 of the interface `ConfigAdapter` (the class `IniAdapter()` in particular) is provided,